retest/recheck-web/README.md

 ## Prerequisites

-Operates on top of [Selenium](https://www.seleniumhq.org/projects/webdriver/) only.
-Selenium has become an official browser standard, supported by all major browsers.
-Learn more about Selenium and [how to install](https://www.seleniumhq.org/download/).
+Operates on top of [Selenium](https://www.seleniumhq.org/projects/webdriver/).
+Selenium has become an official [W3C standard](https://www.w3.org/TR/webdriver1/), supported by all major browsers.
+Learn more about Selenium and [how to install it](https://www.seleniumhq.org/download/).

 Currently available as a Java API with support for [JUnit 4](https://junit.org/junit4/) and [JUnit 5](https://junit.org/junit5/) as well as [TestNG](https://testng.org/).